marialunatito/marialunatito/README.md

 # 👋 Hi there, I'm Maria

-✨ I'm a backend developer from Peru with experience in Node.js, AWS, and DevOps.
+✨ I'm a backend developer from Peru with experience in Node.js, TypeScript, AWS, and DevOps.
-I'm passionate about building scalable solutions, optimizing systems, and designing efficient cloud infrastructures.
+I'm passionate about building scalable solutions, optimizing systems and designing efficient cloud infrastructures.
 I also love continuously learning and sharing knowledge.

 ## 🚀 A bit about me